4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Introduction

-To study this challenging problem of reconstructing 4D second-person body pose and shape from egocentric videos and to validate our proposed approach, we introduce a new egocentric video dataset -- EgoMoCap.
-This dataset captures various human social behaviors in outdoor environment, which serves as an ideal vehicle to study the problem of second-person human body reconstruction from egocentric perspective.
-We conduct detailed ablation studies on this dataset to show the benefits of our method.
-We further compare our approach with previous state-of-the-art method on human motion capture from monocular videos, and show our method can address the challenging cases where second-person human body is partially observable.
-Besides improving the body reconstruction accuracy, we also demonstrate that our method solves the relative scale difference between 3D scene reconstruction and 3D human body reconstruction from monocular videos, and thereby produces more realistic human-scene interaction.
+Because existing egocentric datasets were not collected to address the problem of reconstructing the second-person body pose and shape in 4D, we have collected a new egocentric video dataset -- \emph{EgoMoCap}.
+Interactions between the first- and second-person in EgoMoCap were structured to yield a variety of interactions over a variety of interpersonal distances, which efficiently cover the variability in real-world social interactions in a compact number of clips.
+In contrast, previous social interaction datasets such as~\cite{fathi2012social} are naturalistic, but do not systematically cover the range of interpersonal distances needed for research in 4D capture.
+EgoMoCap is annotated with 2D human keypoints at the frame level.
+Using EgoMoCap, we compare our body capture approach with the previous state-of-the-art methods for human motion capture from monocular videos, and demonstrate that our method can address the challenging cases where the second-person human body is partially observable.
+Moreover, we demonstrate that our method can solve the relative scale between 3D scene reconstruction and 3D human body reconstruction from monocular videos, and thereby produce more realistic human-scene interactions.
+Detailed ablation studies highlight the benefits of our method.
+In summary, our work makes the following contributions:

-In summary, our work has the following contributions: \begin{itemize} \item We introduce a new problem of reconstructing time series of second-person poses and shapes from egocentric videos.
-To the best of our knowledge, we are also the first to address capturing global human motion grounded on the 3D environment.
+\textbullet\ We introduce a novel problem of reconstructing time series of second-person poses and shapes from egocentric videos.
+To the best of our knowledge, we are the first to capture global human motion grounded in the 3D scene.

-\item We propose a novel optimization-based approach that jointly considers time series of 2D observation and 3D scene context for accurate 4D human body capture.
-In addition, our approach seeks to address the scale ambiguity of 3D reconstruction from monocular videos.
+\textbullet\ We propose a simple yet effective optimization-based approach that jointly considers a time series of 2D observations and 3D scene context for accurate 4D human body capture.
+In addition, our approach addresses the scale ambiguity of 3D reconstruction from monocular videos.

-\item We present a new egocentric dataset -- EgoMoCap that captures human social interactions in outdoor environment.
-And we conduct detailed experiments on EgoMoCap dataset and show that our approach can reconstruct more accurate 4D second-person human body, and encourage more realistic human-scene interaction. \end{itemize}
+\textbullet\ We conduct detailed experiments on our novel EgoMoCap dataset and show that our approach can more accurately reconstruct second-person human body, and encourage more realistic human-scene interaction.